theborakompanioni/azure-docs.de-de/articles/marketplace-publishing/marketplace-publishing-get-publisher-support.md

 <properties
-   pageTitle="Zugreifen auf die Publisher-Unterstützung für den Azure Marketplace | Microsoft Azure" description="Vorgehensweise beim Zugreifen auf und Senden von Publisher-Supportanfragen für den Azure Marketplace" services="marketplace-publishing" documentationCenter="na" authors="v-jeana"
+   pageTitle="Accessing publisher support for the Azure Marketplace | Microsoft Azure" description="How to access and submit publisher support requests for the Azure Marketplace" services="marketplace-publishing" documentationCenter="na" authors="v-jeana"